 Thanks for visiting our Inpatient unit news page.
 On here we will continue to host updates as we progress with the development of the inpatient unit.

-- It will be in Fareham, Hampshire
+- It is located in Fareham, Hampshire

 - We will continue to work with commissioners and key stakeholders to establish and strengthen pathways

-- The unit will help to meet the demand across the area, but acknowledge that demand may still exceed supply.
+- The unit will help to meet the demand across the area, but acknowledge that demand may still exceed supply

 Specific Questions and Answers